-The UK’s scheduled departure from the European Union will have significant consequences on the regulatory approval, supply chain and manufacturing process for companies producing both active substances and final goods in the UK.
+The UK’s departure from the EU will have significant consequences on multiple aspects of manufacturing.
+This includes: regulatory approval, supply chain and manufacturing process for companies producing active substances and final goods in the UK.

-The European Union has some of the strictest health and safety manufacturing rules and requirement on human and veterinary medicinal products.
+The European Union very strict health and safety manufacturing rules and requirement on human and veterinary medicinal products.

 Once the UK leaves the European Union – on 29 March or following a potential transition period – the United Kingdom and goods manufactured within the UK will be classified as a third-country and third-country manufactured product.
-Therefore, any medicinal and other pharmaceutical product manufactured by a marketing authorisation holder in the UK will have to comply with all the EU’s strict rules on imported pharmaceutical goods.
+Therefore, any medicinal/pharmaceutical product manufactured by UK marketing authorisation holders will have to follow EU rules on imported pharmaceutical goods.

 Written approval needed for UK medicinal exports to EU

-In addition, active substances for medicinal products for human use can only be imported into the Union if, among other things, the active substances are accompanied by a written confirmation from a relevant competent authority in the exporting third country, which confirms that the standards of good manufacturing practice and control of the plant are equivalent to those in the Union.
+Similarly, EU import of active substances for human use medicinal products must follow these guidelines.For example, active substances are accompanied by a written confirmation from a relevant competent authority in the exporting third country.
+This confirms the standards of good manufacturing practice and control of the plant are equivalent to those in the Union.

-If the final manufacturing site of a product is located in the United Kingdom following Brexit, European Union legislation stipulates strict rules on the importation of medicinal products from third countries.
-Under EU legislation, importers of medicinal and other pharmaceutical goods must be in possession of manufacturing licenses granted by national competent authorities under Article 40(3) of Directive 2001/83/EC and Article 44(3) of Directive 2001/82/EC.
-Such licenses may be granted to third-country manufacturers under a number of conditions such as EU-licensed representatives and inspected goods-manufacturing processes.
+If the final manufacturing site of a product is located in the United Kingdom following Brexit, rules apply.
+The European Union legislation stipulates strict rules on the importation of medicinal products from third countries.
+Under EU legislation, importers of medicinal and other pharmaceutical goods must be in possession of manufacturing licenses granted by national competent authorities.
+This is under Article 40(3) of Directive 2001/83/EC and Article 44(3) of Directive 2001/82/EC.
+A number of conditions may grant third-part manufacturers licenses..
+Conditions can include EU-licensed representatives and inspected goods-manufacturing processes.

 Medicinal manufacturing processes must adapt to comply

-According to EU-Brexit notices, for centrally authorised medicinal products, marketing authorisation holders must therefore need to specify an authorised importer established in the Union and submit the corresponding variation.
-Moreover, they may also be required to adapt processes and to consider changes to the terms of the marketing authorisation in order to ensure its continued validity.
+According to EU-Brexit notices, for centrally authorised medicinal products, UK marketing authorisation holders must therefore need to specify an authorised importer established in the Union and submit the corresponding variation.

-For further information on how to prepare and mitigate the impacts of Brexit on your business, consult the HPRA, European Commission or European Medicines Agency.
+For further information on how to prepare and mitigate the impacts of Brexit on your business, consult: